 H stands for Honest :

 So the first thing that you should ask yourself is whether your goals are honest towards your life vision, mission and purpose.
 Are they consistent with your ambitions and aspirations?
 If your life mission is extremely humanitarian and you set up a capitalistic goal for yourself there are chances that you would quit as soon as you start facing obstacles.
-Capitalistic goals would not provide enough fuel for you to keep going in the downtimes.
+Capitalistic goals would not provide enough fuel for you to keep going in the downtime.

 E stands for Exact :